Lockpickers-United/Belt-Ranking-System/karatebelts.md

 1. Demonstrate your ability to gut locks and get them back together again
 2. Demonstrated history of helping new pickers, either on the sub and/or in the Discord channel
 3. Have built a ["Challenge Lock"](#wiki_challenge_lock_requirements) and shared it with a fellow picker.
 Please see the information at the top of this page for more information on this requirement.
-4. Pick one of the locks on this list or similar:
+4. Pick and gut one of the locks on this list or similar:

 * Abus D10
 * Abus Bravus 3000